-- Every child matters to us. - We aim to enthuse and challenge our children. - We have high expectations for every child. - We ensure that the skills of Literacy and Numeracy are rigorously taught. - We embrace equal opportunities and all children are included. - We take account of individual ability and differentiate learning so that every child progresses in every lesson and achieves their potential. - We reward effort as well as achievement. - We develop children's awareness of moral, spiritual, social and cultural values, physical wellbeing and sensitivity towards the needs of others.
+- We aim to enthuse and challenge our children. - We have high expectations for every child. - We ensure that the skills of English and Maths are rigorously taught - We embrace equal opportunities and ensure all children are included. - We take account of individual ability and differentiate learning so that each child progresses in every lesson and achieves their full potential. - We reward effort as well as achievement. - We develop children's awareness of moral, spiritual, social and cultural values, physical well-being and sensitivity towards the needs of others.

-The nature of Shilbottle First school population:
+The nature of Shilbottle Primary population:

-• We have around 110 main stream pupils from Reception to Year 4 and 16 staff members.
+• We have around 150 main stream pupils from Reception to Year 6 and 21 staff members (full and part time).